AI Automation · Scaling

 🚨

-At low volume, a spike in sends from a signal surge is absorbed without visible impact.
-At scale, a single malfunctioning signal source, such as a LinkedIn scraper returning 10x the normal contact volume, can trigger thousands of emails in 24 hours, breaching daily send thresholds and triggering spam filters across your entire domain infrastructure.
-Set per-signal-type caps in your workflow connector before scaling past 200 sends per day.
+At scale, a single malfunctioning source such as a LinkedIn scraper returning 10x normal volume can trigger thousands of emails in 24 hours, breaching thresholds and triggering spam filters across your entire domain.
+Set per-signal-type caps in your connector before reaching 200 sends per day.

 Signal Infrastructure

-Every signal source must have a unique source tag that travels with the contact record through enrichment, routing, and CRM logging.
-Without source tags, you cannot identify which signal type produced a given enrollment, and suppression logic cannot distinguish between a contact triggered by a job change and the same contact triggered by an intent signal three days later.
+Every signal source must carry a unique source tag through enrichment, routing, and CRM logging.
+Without it, suppression logic cannot distinguish between a job change and an intent signal firing on the same contact three days later.

-Assign each signal source a fixed string value and write it to a custom field on every contact record it produces.
+Assign each source a fixed string value written to a custom field on every produced contact record.
 Examples: job-change, linkedin-engagement, web-intent, funding-event.
-This source tag becomes the routing key in your workflow connector and the attribution field in your CRM.
+This tag becomes the routing key in your connector and the attribution field in your CRM.

 💡